With Open Eyes: Closing Battery Park scene

-In an unused take of the episode's final scene depicting Kendall sitting in Battery Park, Strong spontaneously climbed over the guardrails in an attempt to jump into the water without warning the crew, which "terrified" Armstrong due to the lack of requisite safety measures typically involved in such scenes.
-Actor Scott Nicholson, who plays bodyguard Colin, rushed to stop Strong from making the jump.
+While filming the episode's final scene depicting Kendall sitting in Battery Park, Strong spontaneously climbed over the guardrails towards the water without warning the crew, which "terrified" Armstrong due to the lack of requisite safety measures typically involved in such scenes.
 Strong inferred that the character of Kendall would have had a suicidal urge in the moment, finding parallels to the real-life suicide by drowning of poet John Berryman (whose "Dream Song 29" provides the namesake of every Succession season finale).
 Strong stated, "I don't know whether in that moment I felt that Kendall just wanted to die—I think he did—or if he wanted to be saved by essentially a proxy of his father. (...)
 I also don't know if [Kendall] would've had the courage to actually go in that water, because my God, it would've been hard to do.
 But I think you even feel on a cellular level the intention or the longing to cross that threshold."
 Mylod admitted that Strong's interpretation of the character's mental state was "probably entirely accurate", but stated that he and Armstrong opted to leave the moment ambiguous, in order to "keep open another (...) equally tragic future for the character... that he would just have to live out his life in that purposeful emptiness of unfulfilled destiny."